Trading Method for a Falling Market: Short Selling Stocks

 Besides, a volatile market causes bigger price fluctuations.
 This might provide more short-term trading opportunities than a stable market can offer.
 However, volatility may bring along additional risks.
 So make sure to consider them before making your move.

-Here is an example of asset price fluctuations that may have been a part of short selling on crypto approach.
-You may notice that the price of Bitcoin bounced down during an overall upward trend over a course of one day.
-If a trader were to correctly predict this movement, he or she might have been able to short sell bitcoin and get a positive trading result.
+Here is an example of asset price fluctuations that may have been a part of short selling stocks approach.
+You may notice that the price of Airbus SE stock had significant swings over a course of one day.
+If a trader were to correctly predict this movement, he or she might have been able to short sell this stock and get a positive trading result.

 Hedging